smathot/pythontutorials/content/pages/iterables.md

 ```

-## `set`: an unordered, immutable collection of unique elements
+## set: an unordered, immutable collection of unique elements

 The `set` is a somewhat unusual type, which you will rarely use unless you're doing mathematical computations.
-The `set` corresponds to a mathematical set as specified in [set theory](https://en.wikipedia.org/wiki/Set_theory).
+A `set` corresponds to a mathematical set as specified in [set theory](https://en.wikipedia.org/wiki/Set_theory).

-A `set` supports the `len()` function and `in` operator, as described above for `list`s.
+A `set` supports `len()` and `in`, as described above for `list`s.
 However, a `set` does not support indexing or slicing.

 A `set` is defined as a comma-separated list of values surrounded by curly braces.